sukhoy94/dbms-normal-forms/README.md

 ## Second Normal Form (2NF)

-2. Second Normal Form (2NF)
 Definition: A table is in 2NF if:

-It is in 1NF.
+- It is in 1NF.
-All non-key attributes are fully functional dependent on the primary key.
+- All non-key attributes are fully functional dependent on the primary key.

 To understand 2NF, we need to understand functional dependencies, particularly partial dependencies.

-Functional Dependency
+### Functional Dependency
 A functional dependency occurs when one attribute uniquely determines another attribute.
 For example, if we know a student's ID, we can determine their name.

-Partial Dependency
+### Partial Dependency
 A partial dependency occurs when a non-key attribute is functionally dependent on part of a composite key (but not the whole key).
 This situation arises only when the primary key is composite (consisting of two or more columns).

 Example:

 If the primary key is a composite key, each non-key attribute must depend on the whole key, not just part of it.

 ```